charleshenryhugo/Notifier/README.md

 ### use go get

-If you have installed GOLang, then you can get all files here with:
+If you have installed GO, then you can get all files here with:
 ```
 go get github.com/charleshenryhugo/Notifier
 ```
-which will download all files to `$GOPATH/src/github.com/` and build a binary file `Binary` to `$GOPATH/bin/`
+which will download all files to `$GOPATH/src/github.com/` and build a binary file `Notifier` to `$GOPATH/bin/`

 Then put necessary files in `/usr/local/bin` and `$HOME` as described above.